o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 For **Input** nodes, you can also open the generated material or material type in the Material Editor and configure the properties from there as well.

-More interesting and advanced graphs can be created by adding and nesting connections between function, texture sampling, time, transformations, and other nodes.
-Several examples can be found in the Material Canvas assets folder.
+You can create more interesting and advanced graphs by adding and nesting connections between function, texture sampling, time, transformations, and other nodes.
+Find several examples in the `Gems/Atom/Tools/MaterialCanvas/Assets/MaterialCanvas` folder.

 ## Navigating Material Canvas
 When you launch Material Canvas, you will see the following main window.